I would like to

 While tooth decay remains one of the most common oral health issues among both children and adults, it is also extremely simple to prevent.
-An effective daily routine that involves regular brushing and flossing can be successful in warding off the build-up of bacteria on pearly whites.
+An effective daily routine that involves regular brushing and flossing can be successful in warding off the build-up of bacteria on the teeth.

-Permanent molars – found in the back of the mouth – are the most likely to enjoy the advantages provided by dental sealants.
-These pearly whites emerge when a child is approximately six years old, while the secondary versions appear at the age of 12.
-Dental professionals recommend this course of action is taken soon after the teeth have erupted during a time when the opportunity for decay is yet to occur.
+Permanent molars are the most likely teeth to enjoy the advantages provided by dental sealants.
+These pearly whites emerge when a child is approximately six years old.
+The secondary molars usually appear at the age of 12.

-A dentist or hygienist paints the sealant onto the pearly white, with many often shining a light on the affected area to assist the substance in its setting process.
+A dentist or hygienist paints the sealant onto the pearly white.
 Overall, the protective course of action takes around one minute for the material to create a protective shield.

-Although the substance may feel different initially, children are unlikely to notice the dental sealant when they are familiar with it.
+Although the substance may feel different initially, children will soon get used to it.
 The material used to create this effective treatment is extremely thin and only fills the pits and grooves of molar teeth.

 Similarly, the material can only be seen when it is observed up close due to its clear white or slightly tinted appearance.
 In the majority of cases, it will not be visible when a patient smiles or talks.

-Commonly found in toothpastes, mouth washes and tap water, this substance can also help to prevent the onset of issues on the teeth and in the mouth.
+Commonly found in toothpaste, mouthwashes, and tap water, fluoride can help to prevent the onset of dental issues.
 Working in conjunction with the sealant, it can stop decay from developing on the pearly whites and ward off the formation of cavities that can result in more serious problems.

-Although many people can go their whole lives without the use of dental sealants, many dentists would argue that any added protection can only provide a bonus for health-conscious individuals.
+Dentists would argue that any added protection for the teeth can only provide a bonus for patients.